tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 `blastp` is a versatile tool for finding similar sequences, to see all the options, type `blastp -help`

 ## This concludes our Intro to Unix Lesson and we now Return to our Regularly Scheduled Slurm

+## Resources for Further Training in Command Line